AWS Management Tools Cheat Sheet

 • Resources can be updated, deleted, and modified in an orderly, controlled and predictable fashion, in effect applying version control to the AWS infrastructure as code done for software code

-• CloudFormation Template is an architectural diagram, in JSON format, and Stack is the end result of that diagram, which is actually provisioned
+• CloudFormation Template is an architectural diagram, in JSON or YAML format, and Stack is the end result of that diagram, which is actually provisioned

 • template can be used to set up the resources consistently and repeatedly over and over across multiple regions and consists of